josepotal/managerApp-ReactNative/README.md

 ##Installation

-You should have installed Android studio
+You should have installed Android studio and a Firebase account Create a FirebaseConfig.js file with the Firebase config variables, like so: export default const config = {
+  apiKey: 'xxxxxxx',
+  authDomain: 'xxxx',
+  databaseURL: 'xxxxxx',
+  projectId: 'xxxx',
+  storageBucket: '',
+  messagingSenderId: 'xxxx'
+};

 `npm install`